LearnOnDemandSystems/docs/lod/publish-lab-series.md

 1. **Select** the **Publish** tab of the Lab Series.

-1. **Select Add API Consumer**.
+1. Select **Add API Consumer**.

-    1. Search for the API Consumer for your organization or if you are publishing to the Training Management System (TMS), search for _Training Management System_ and add that API Consumer.
+    1. Search for the API Consumer for your organization
+    1. If you are publishing to the Training Management System (TMS), search for _Training Management System_ and add that API Consumer.

 1. Click **Save** on the **Lab Series**.